Makesh-Srinivasan/ISP_A3/assessments/projects/longhorn/self-assessment.md

 # Self-assessment
-This is the Longhorn's Self-assessment documentation that we wrote after we began thinking about the security of the project, determining gaps in its security, and preparing security documentation for Langhorn's users.
+This is the Longhorn's Self-assessment documentation that we wrote after we began thinking about the security of the project, determining gaps in its security, and preparing security documentation for Longhorn's users.
 This project is currently in the CNCF Incubation phase preparing for Graduation.

 # Self-assessment outline